Transportation in the Sacramento metropolitan area: Business Loop 80 (Bus. 80)

 Business Loop 80 (Bus.
 80), (also known as Business Route 80, Business 80, Capital City Freeway, "Cap City Freeway", and "Biz 80"), is a business loop of Interstate 80 (I-80) in Sacramento.

 It has two segments, western and eastern.
 The western segment runs concurrently with US 50 from its western terminus in West Sacramento all the way to the US 50/SR 99/Bus.
 80 interchange at the southeastern corner of the central city.

 At the interchange, the western segment of Bus.
 80 does not pull through, and instead becomes the eastern segment that branches north from the junction (via connector ramps).
-The eastern segment (albeit more in a north–south orientation) is flanked by a pair of one-way streets, 29th St. and 30th St., dividing Midtown Sacramento on the west and East Sacramento on the east.
+The eastern segment (albeit more in a north–south orientation) is flanked by a pair of one-way streets, 29th Street and 30th Street, dividing Midtown Sacramento on the west and East Sacramento on the east.
 The Sutter medical complex in Midtown, consisting of Sutter Medical Center and Sutter General Hospital, is immediately to the west of the freeway, as is Sutter's Fort, a historic park.
 Bus.
 80 then crosses over the American River into the Arden-Arcade area, providing access to Arden Fair Mall (a popular shopping mall) and Cal Expo (site of the annual California State Fair and other big local events throughout the year).
 Around this point, the freeway also converges with California State Route 160 (SR 160), a highway that provides direct travel to Downtown Sacramento from the Arden-Arcade area.
 After passing through Arden-Arcade, the freeway rejoins I-80, thus terminating.

 Other highways

+Several additional freeways were planned by Caltrans in the 1960s, but were later rejected due to local protests and opposition.
+The county Board of Supervisors formally endorsed the cancellation of several freeway plans in December 1974.
+In particular, the cancellation of State Routes 65 (south of Roseville), 143, and 244 (south of Auburn Boulevard) deprived the Sacramento metropolitan area of direct freeway routes between most southern and eastern suburbs (to bypass downtown Sacramento).
+This has resulted in severe traffic congestion on US 50 and several suburban arterial roads.